JakMobius/Beelder/README.md

 images.
 Take them from your downloads folder, or take some screenshots.

-Also, in order to structure the assembly process, we divide the steps into different assembly diagrams.
+Also, in order to structure the assembly process, we divide the steps into different assembly schemes.
 To find out how to automate the assembly of several schemes that depend on each other, see "Using targets"

 Create `build-schemes.json` file with following content: